 Vaginal garlic suppositories can help to get rid of vaginal odors.
 There is also evidence that drinking one ounce of apple cider vinegar mixed in 8 ounces of water daily can help to balance bodily pH, making vaginal odor from overgrowth of flora and bacteria less likely.
 AVOIDANCE of foods such as sugary foods, starches, mushrooms, caffeinated products and alcohol – all which are associated with an over production of bodily yeast, can be beneficial in eliminating vaginal odor.

 12. What products I can use to eliminate vaginal odor?

 There are numerous products marketed to get rid of vaginal odor.
 According to the American College of Obstetrics and Gynecology, products containing scents or additives, as well as douches are NOT recommended for vaginal odor.
 Using holistic products or antifungal products sold over the counter at your local pharmacy are the safest ways to combat vaginal odor, especially if you suspect it is from bacteria.
-Additionally, taking pro-biotic supplements like Femanol can also significantly boost your immune system to fight any existing vaginal odor problem as well as prevent any future recurrence.
+Additionally, taking pro-biotic supplements can also significantly boost your immune system to fight any existing vaginal odor problem as well as prevent any future recurrence.

 13. What are the best home remedies to get rid of vaginal odor?